kyukee/dwm-config/README.md

 ## dwm updates

     git fetch original master
-    git reset --hard original/master
+    git merge original/master

-Then setup the patches in all your branches
+Then setup the patches in all your branches, if you feel like it.

-You can also use ./suckrebase for updating the branches.
+You can use ./suckrebase for updating all the branches.

 ## Patch updates

-    git checkout <patch-branch>
-    git reset --hard forked/master

-Then download the new patch version and apply as normal.
+Checkout to the branch, then download the new patch version and apply as normal.

 To push to repository, you might need --force.

-## Save any branches to your repository
+## Save all branches to your repository

     git push -u forked --all